Laizra/Weather_prediction/README.md

 > [!NOTE]
 > Ensure to use the specified library versions for compatibility.
 Users may need to create a virtual environment to avoid conflicts with other packages.

-## Data used
+## Data Collection Overview

-**Data Dictionary**:
-For the dataset we collected weather data of 9 random major cities of the world; Beijing, Berlin, London, Mexico City, Moscow, Ottawa, Paris, Rome, and Washington DC.
+The dataset contains weather data collected from nine major cities globally: Beijing, Berlin, London, Mexico City, Moscow, Ottawa, Paris, Rome, and Washington DC.
+This diverse selection provides insights into various climatic conditions across different regions.

+**Data Dictionary**
+The following table outlines the columns in the dataset, providing descriptions and units for each variable:

 | Column Name       | Description                                           | Unit            |
 |-------------------|-------------------------------------------------------|-----------------|